StickyDeccal/dual-grid-tilemap-gamemaker/README.md

-Feel free to contact me at goktanbaris@gmail.com in case you have any feedback or questions.
+Feel free to contact me at goktanbaris@gmail.com in case you have any feedback or questions..